ismet55555/Logging-For-MATLAB/README.md

 ## :rocket: Installing and Setup
 1. Download/copy the [`logger.m`](logger.m) file into your working directory
-    - You can use the "Clone or Download" button GitHub provides
+    - You can use the "Clone or Download" button GitHub provides to download this entire repo
+    - You can right click on this link, [`logger.m`](logger.m), and "Save Link As ..."
-    - You can even go to the file here, select it, and copy it into a new script called `logger.m`
+    - You can even go [`logger.m`](logger.m), and copy all code into a new script called `logger.m`
-2. Create the logger object (more in section XXXXXX)
+2. Create the logger object and store in any variable
     - `log = logger()`
 3. Use the assigned variable to use the logger
     - `log.info("This is a log message")`